The Mining Act of 1971.

 a.
 Lies directly across and is contiguous to any highway; creek, stream, river, or other watercourse; railroad track; or utility or other public right-of-way.
 For purposes of this sub-subdivision, "highway" means a highway, as defined in G.S.
 20-4.01(13), that has four lanes of travel or less and that has not been designated a part of the Interstate Highway System.

 (b2) The notice shall inform the owners of record and chief administrative officers of the opportunity to submit written comments to the Department regarding the proposed new or modified mining operation that adds land to the permitted area and the opportunity to request a public hearing regarding the proposed mining operation.
 Requests for public hearing shall be made within 30 days of issuance of the notice.

 (b3) When the Department receives an application for a new mining permit or for a modification of a mining permit to add land to the permitted area, the Department shall send a notice of the application to each of the following agencies with a request that each agency review and provide written comment on the application within 30 days of the date on which the request is made:

-(1) Division of Air Quality, Department of Environment and Natural Resources.
+(1) Division of Air Quality, Department of Environmental Quality.

-(2) Division of Parks and Recreation, Department of Environment and Natural Resources.
+(2) Division of Parks and Recreation, Department of Natural and Cultural Resources.

-(4) Division of Water Resources, Department of Environment and Natural Resources.
+(4) Division of Water Resources, Department of Environmental Quality.

-(5) North Carolina Geological Survey, Division of Energy, Mineral, and Land Resources, Department of Environment and Natural Resources.
+(5) North Carolina Geological Survey, Division of Energy, Mineral, and Land Resources, Department of Environmental Quality.

-(6) Wildlife Resources Commission, Department of Environment and Natural Resources.
+(6) Wildlife Resources Commission, Department of Environmental Quality.

-(7) Office of Archives and History, Department of Cultural Resources.
+(7) Office of Archives and History, Department of Natural and Cultural Resources.